c3g/GenPipes_Docs/docs/source/user_guide/quickstart_gp.rst

 Quick Start
 ============

-Use this guide, follow the steps to get started with GenPipes.
+Follow these steps to get started with GenPipes.

 .. note::